Scott Atlas: Ordeal and Triumph

 The idea that hospital employees, nurses, for instance, should be fired if they don't get the vaccine, regardless of whether they had COVID in the past or not, is really the opposite of what was shown in

+the Athenian plague.
 Because when people like nurses have recovered from COVID, they are the perfect people to take care of patients with COVID because they, the nurses, are protected.

 we at the Hoover Institution were

-meltdown, where he had suggested that this Elizabeth Holmes blood testing device was not going to work.
+come across John Yannidi's name, especially in connection with the Theranos meltdown, where he had suggested that this Elizabeth Holmes blood testing device was not going to work.

+He was very prescient.
 There were others who came in, Michael Levette, the Nobel Prize winner, Jay Bacharia.

-So, what I'm getting at, Scott, is that as a naive observer, I was under the impression that Stanford Medical School and the Hoover Institution
+as a naive observer, I was under the impression that Stanford Medical School

-were very proud of this specialty that this university had developed in public health policy and particularly
+were very proud of this specialty that this university had developed in in public health policy and particularly

-in data-driven things, because we had a Nobel Prize winner and the two luminaries that were still full-time at the medical school, and yourself.
+in data-driven things because we had a Nobel Prize winner and the two luminaries that were still full-time at the medical school and yourself.

 And yet, when you all seem to agree